 Dr. Christopher Duntsch, however, who considered himself to be Dallas’s top neurosurgeon, did.
 More than a dozen of his former patients allege that he botched their surgeries so badly that they ended up partially or completely paralyzed.
 One of his assistants alleges that he frequently drank while on duty, and a friend alleges that he also used cocaine and LSD.

 When testifying in the many lawsuits brought against him, Dr. Duntsch has denied wrongdoing, but persistently invokes the Fifth Amendment.
 He refused to be interviewed by Rossen, but did tell him, off the record, that he never took drugs or drank before surgery.
 The state medical board revoked his license because he had violated the accepted standard of care.

 Duntsch has not been charged with a crime, and the state medical board did not find any evidence he was on drugs or alcohol during surgeries.
 His license was revoked because he “violated the standard of care.”

 Is There Real Accountability?

-In the absence of federal law regarding drug testing for doctors, right now all that can be done in the United States is to rely on medical boards to monitor doctors.
+In the absence of federal law regarding drug testing for doctors, right now, all that can be done in the United States is to rely on medical boards to monitor doctors.
 The problem is at least as severe in Canada.
 According to an article by Dr. J.A.L.
-Gilbert of the Royal Alexandra Hospital of Medicine in Edmonton Alberta, in Canadian Family Physician, it’s estimated that 15% of Canadian doctors are addicted to drugs, alcohol, or both.
-He states that addiction in doctorsypically begins at a later age (30-40) than it does in other segments of the population, and also peaks later (50-65).
+Gilbert of the Royal Alexandra Hospital of Medicine in Edmonton, Alberta, in Canadian Family Physician, it’s estimated that 15% of Canadian doctors are addicted to drugs, alcohol, or both.
+He states that addiction in doctors typically begins at a later age (30-40) than it does in other segments of the population and peaks later (50-65).
 As in the US, the problem is often not dealt with until it becomes so severe it ends up being a matter for the hospital disciplinary board because it can no longer be ignored.